CIRADA-Tools/cutout_provider_core/README.md

  * To test, run `mAdd` and you should see something like,<br>```[struct stat="ERROR", msg="Usage: mAdd [-d level] [-p imgdir] [-n(o-areas)] [-a mean|median|count] [-e(xact-size)] [-s statusfile] images.tbl template.hdr out.fits"]```<br>indicating it is installed correctly.

-## NOTE: if you get pyopenssl ssl.SSLError('bad handshake....
-Check which version of requests you are using.
-`import requests`
-`print(requests.__version__)`
-Try downgrading to version 2.11.1.
-It worked as seen from https://stackoverflow.com/questions/40741361/python-requests-gives-me-bad-handshake-error/40741362

-`pip3 uninstall requests`
-`pip3 install requests==2.11.1`